4 Cyber Defense Tips for Finance Industry CISOs

 Each CIS Benchmark starts with a community on the CIS WorkBench collaboration platform.
 Community volunteers discuss things like data encryption standards, administrative privilege access controls, and which ports should be enabled/disabled for a particular system or application.
 As the team reaches a consensus, they test and validate each best practice to ensure the security recommendations will work in practice.

 The Payment Card Industry Data Security Standard (PCI DSS) references the CIS Benchmarks for configuration security, making the benchmarks an essential security reference point for the finance industry.
-They are currently available for 140+ technologies to help secure operating systems, servers, cloud infrastructure, and more.
+They are currently available formore than 100 CIS Benchmarks across 25+ vendor product families to help secure operating systems, servers, cloud infrastructure, and more.
 The CIS Benchmarks are free to download in PDF format; additional, machine-readable formats are available through CIS SecureSuite Membership.

 2. Utilize tools to automate compliance